AvolitesLtd/TitanManual/docs/patching/changing-the-patch.md

 the view so it only shows one fixture type.

 **Line:** lists the available DMX output lines/universes.
-The blue bargraph in the button shows how much of the line is used by patched fixtures and how much is free.
+The blue bar graph in the button shows how much of the line is used by patched fixtures and how much is free.
 Click a button to show the details of that line in the right hand side of the window.